 It is vital for airports to adequately plan for a future runway configuration as these projects tend to affect the community beyond the property line.
-Projects of these magnitude require many resources and long lead times for planning, environmental review and funding allocation.
+Projects of these magnitude require many resources and long lead times for planning, environmental review, and funding allocation.

 The recommended runway length for an airport facility varies widely based on runway usage (operational frequency), specific aircraft operational demands (aircraft type, weight/load), configuration (elevation, gradient) and meteorological conditions (temperature, runway surface condition).
-Runway length should be suitable for the forecasted design aircraft fleet.
+Runway surface condition is classified by Runway Condition Code (RCC) per the FAA's Takeoff and Landing Performance Assessment (TALPA) initiative implemented in 2016.
+An airport's runway length should be suitable to accommodate the forecasted design aircraft fleet.

-Runway 17L/35R is the longest runway at GFK with a length if 7,351 feet.
+Runway 17L-35R is the longest runway at GFK with a length if 7,351 feet.
 This runway was extended from 6,500 feet to its current length in 1970 to accommodate regular use of the Boeing 727 jet operated by Northwest Airlines at the time.

 As of the date this Master Plan study was initiated, FAA AC 150/5325-4B, Runway Length Requirements for Airport Design was the current guidance for determining runway lengths at airports.
-A revision to this guidance, FAA AC 150/5325-4C, Runway Length Recommendations for Airport Design (DRAFT) was proposed in 2013.
-A detailed analysis using these two methods including FAA runway length charts and aircraft performance data is located in Appendix X: Runway Length Evaluation.
+Additional detail on the GFK runway length analysis is in Appendix X: Runway Length Evaluation.